Higgcz/werq/CONTRIBUTING.md

-# Contributing to dirq
+# Contributing to werq

-Thank you for your interest in contributing to dirq!
+Thank you for your interest in contributing to werq!

 ## Development Setup